 This post was originally published for National Work Life Week in 2020.

 Establishing a healthy work-life balance can be complicated.
 How much work is too much?
 When should you stop working and take time for yourself?
-Should you ask for work-life changes you think you deserve?
 These are all questions professionals come up against all the time.
 Work life balance stress can certainly become debilitating if unaddressed for too long.

 Here are some telltale signs of an unhealthy work environment.